Parakramabahu I: War with Gajabahu

-Around 1150, Parākramabāhu made his first move by seizing control of Malaya, strategically securing his eastern flank.
+Around 1150 AD, Parākramabāhu made his first move by seizing control of Malaya, strategically securing his eastern flank.
 He then moved his forces against various chieftains on the border of Rajarata.
 The final stage of this early campaign was the defeat of an army of Gajabahu himself, after which there was a brief ceasefire between the two sides.

 Hostilities resumed soon afterwards.
 Gajabahu had resorted to securing support from abroad, and by the time hostilities resumed between him and Parākramabāhu, the army of Rajarata included nobles of heretical faith from abroad.
 Parākramabāhu himself did not participate in the invasion of Rajarata, but was responsible for the overall strategy of the campaign, which was based on the writings of Kautilya.

 The forces of Dakkhinadesa struck at the fortress of Mallavalana near the mouth of the Kala Oya, seizing it and occupying the western coast of Sri Lanka.
 The army then sailed up to the north and landed at a place called Muttakara or Mutukara ('Pearl-mine') near modern Mannar, Sri Lanka.
-In the meantime, Gajabahu's senior general Gokanna suffered several defeats in the vicinity of Kala Vewa and was forced to appeal to Gajabahu in order to receive reinforcements.
-Despite receiving these and meeting with some success in Malaya, Gokanna was again defeated by Parākramabāhu's general Mahinda, a rout so total that Gokanna fled the battle scene leaving behind his umbrella, an important status symbol in medieval Sri Lanka.
+In the meantime, Gajabahu's senior general Gokanna suffered several defeats in the vicinity of Kala Wewa and was forced to appeal to Gajabahu in order to receive reinforcements.
+Despite some initial successes in Malaya, Gokanna was decisively defeated by Parākramabāhu’s general Mahinda.
+The defeat was so complete that Gokanna fled the battlefield, leaving behind his umbrella—an important status symbol in medieval Sri Lanka.
 The remnants of his force constructed a fortress in a jungle and took no further part in the war.
 The retreating forces used horses with carriages to escape into the jungle, with supplies in carriages.

 Dakkhinadesi troops advanced through the Amban river and advanced into Bogambara.
 Afterwards, defeated the heavily reinforced army and bodyguards of Gajabahu, and captured Rajarata.
 Gajabahu was locked in the palace.
 Parakramabahu ordered the troops of the Dakkhinadesa army to treat Gajabahu with respect and not to pillage Rajarata.

-Despite this, some members of Dakkhinadesi army are known to have disregarded his commands by breaking open house doors in Rajarata, and plundering goods and stole raiment and ornaments from the people of the city.
+Despite this, some members of the Dakkhinadesa army are reported to have disregarded his orders, breaking into houses in Rajarata and plundering goods, including raiment and ornaments, from the city’s inhabitants.
 This pillaging was to have dire consequences for Parākramabāhu.
 Angered by the actions of the forces of Dakkhinadesa, Gajabahu appealed to Manabharana of Ruhuna, who was at Sorabara, in the center of the country, for assistance.